Add accessible content and links to a SharePoint Online site

 Your SharePoint in Microsoft 365 site already contains some basic elements, such as a Search bar and a Documents area.
 It's very easy to add your own content to a SharePoint in Microsoft 365 site.

-1. To open the Editing ribbon and to enter Edit mode, on the page you want to edit, select the Edit link.
+1. To open the Editing ribbon and to enter Edit mode, on the page you want to edit, select Edit.

 Screenshot shows a section of the SharePoint Online ribbon with the Share, Follow, and Edit controls plus the Search box.